-I'm looking forward to hosting a panel on finding work for freelance editors at the next Editors Victoria evening meeting on Thursday 22 February, here in Melbourne.
-I'll be chatting with three experienced editors who have experience in freelancing and/or employing freelance editors (and all three have also taught editing): Lorna Hendry, a freelance editor, … Continue reading Event: Finding freelance work as an editor
+I'm looking forward to hosting a panel on finding work for freelance editors at the next Editors Victoria evening meeting on Thursday 22 February 2018, here in Melbourne.
+I'll be chatting with three experienced editors who have experience in freelancing and/or employing freelance editors (and all three have also taught editing): Lorna Hendry, a freelance … Continue reading February 2018 Event: Finding freelance work as an editor

 The August newsletter for Editors Victoria is out now, with an interview with editor and author Lucy Treloar, book reviews, events and more

 I've just sent out the March 2016 newsletter for Editors Victoria.
 Here's my intro: Welcome to our March newsletter.
 In addition to our usual news and resources, this month we have some calls to action: Nick Hudson is keen to get your opinions on Microsoft Word’s grammar checker, and the article he has written about … Continue reading Illustrator Judith Rossell, regional meetings and meet editor Susan Pierotti: March 2016 newsletter

 The Australian Science Communicators are holding their annual conference in Brisbane on Friday 11 March.
 It's networking and professional development for people who communicate science and technology to the general public, students or other audiences.
 Registration is now open.
 The trip to Brisbane will be doubly worthwhile as you can also go along to the inaugural … Continue reading Science and communication in Brisbane 2016